ABOUT STIs

 • using vaginal deodorant

-BV is more common in women who use a coil for contraception and those who perform vaginal douching (cleaning out the vagina).
+BV is more common in women who use an IUD for contraception and those who perform vaginal douching (cleaning out the vagina).

 How can I avoid getting BV?